 10) Adapting to Climate Change.
 A major climate trend in Minnesota has been an increase in intense rainfall events that stress aquatic systems and cause erosion.
 Partners that are working on water planning and conservation projects should consider the potential for more extreme weather events and the implication for water and land resources.
-BWSR’s Climate Change Trends and Action Report (pdf) provides detail about climate change adaptation for conservation and protection of natural resources.
+BWSR’s Climate Change Trends and Action Plan (pdf) provides detail about climate change adaptation for conservation and protection of natural resources.
 All of the strategies summarized in this section of the Toolbox play a role in climate adaptation efforts.
 In addition to the strategies already summarized, it is also important that NOAA Atlas 14 rainfall frequency data and good BMP/landscape planning and design practices are used to address larger storm events.
 It is also important to identify landscape and populations at risk (pdf) from climate change trends.

 11) Public Engagement.
 Finding ways to engage landowners in projects within urban or rural communities can be an important way to promote conservation efforts.
 This can be accomplished through volunteer events, tours or promoting community gatherings where projects are featured.
 Having landowners speak about the benefits of projects on their property can be an effective method of convincing other landowners to sponsor projects.